mvolkmann/blog/src/swift/swift-lang.md

 let name = OneOrMore(.word)
 let score = OneOrMore(.digit)
 // Use .any to match any single character.

-// `Capture` is a struct defined by the RegexBuilder framework.
-// Also see `TryCapture` which backtracks if the match fails.

 let re3: MyRegex = Regex {
     // Builder types that can be used here include